Robotic tech vest: Operation in warehouse

 In 2018, Amazon introduced robotic tech vests in 25 warehouses to protect workers from robot collisions.
-This kind of equipment is needed in the warehouse, where human workers and robots cooperate.
-The RTV emits radio signals which slow or stop drive units. this allows the drive units to detect a human as an obstacle and reroute accordingly while still maintaining a safe distance.
+This kind of equipment is needed in the warehouse, especially at a company as big as Amazon, which amounts to nearly 750,000 robots that work collaboratively with human employees.
+The RTV emits radio signals which slow or stop drive units.
+This allows the drive units to detect a human as an obstacle and reroute accordingly while still maintaining a safe distance.
 A robotic tech vest is a combo of a belt and suspenders.
 As according to Amazon in 2019, RTV has been introduced to more than 25 sites and more than 1 million activations were completed.
 The workers are safe with RTVs when they enter the area to fix a robotic system or retrieve fallen items.
 Amazon claimed RTVs to be successful in 2019.

+Safety Impact

+RTVs are intended to reduce collisions between workers and robots, especially during non-routine operations when workers enter active robotic zones.
+This is the time that most robot accidents in the workplace occur.
+RTVs provide real-time worker detection without requiring full shutdown of robotic systems, improving productivity while prioritizing worker safety.
+Although they have proven effective, RTVs are generally considered a secondary safety measure rather than a primary solution.
+They are most effective when combined with other established safety practices.

-Difference to collaborative robots
+Comparison with collaborative robots

-The technology of robotic tech vest stands in contrast to the collaborative robots approach.
-In case of collaborative robots, the RTVs are not needed.
+The technology of robotic tech vests differs from the collaborative robots (cobots) approach.
+Collaborative robots are designed with built-in safety features such as force limitation and proximity sensing that allows direct interaction with humans without the need for external devices.

+In contrast, RTVs modify the behavior of existing robotic systems externally, meaning there are no fundamental changes to robot hardware required.
+This makes them suitable for fitting into environments where robots were not originally designed in conjunction with close human proximity.